peterpolidoro/modular_client_matlab/README.md

-#modular_device_matlab
+#modular_client_matlab

-ModularDevice.m - This is the Matlab modular device client library for
+ModularClient.m - This is the Matlab modular device client library for
     communicating with and calling remote methods on modular device servers.